-Herod himself had to supply that little tidbit of information to the astrologers.
-Of course he had no idea what the answer was, so He brought in the priests who looked it up in the Scriptures for them.
 There is a lesson here for us all.
-God will use His Word to instruct us upon our journey to find...
-Him.
-The star that was guiding the wise men had apparently disappeared, forcing them to stop in Jerusalem and ask for directions!
+God will use His Word to instruct us upon our journey to find Him.
+And it is incumbent upon us to faithfully and eagerly respond to that instruction.
+The star that was guiding the wise men had apparently disappeared, forcing them to stop in Jerusalem and ask for directions.
+And when God provided the guidance they needed, they followed His directions.

 I sometimes wonder if God was just playing games with old Herod?
 He could have led the wise men straight to the child of Bethlehem, but instead He arranged it so that they had to go by Herod's place first.
 It's possible that since they were foreigners, who had at one time been enemy combatants, the wise men felt it prudent to stop in Jerusalem first, so that they would not be perceived as spies.
 Or, perhaps they thought Jerusalem to be the logical place to find the new "King of the Jews".
-Whatever the reason, it was in Jerusalem that they were given the "final piece of the puzzle," as is were, to help them to finish their journey.
-And they received it from God's Holy Word.
+Whatever the reason, it was in Jerusalem that they were given the "final piece of the puzzle", as is were, to help them to finish their journey, and they received it from God's Holy Word.
 It is important to note that just as soon as The Word of God was consulted, the star reappeared (vs. 9).
 Don't miss the significance there!!

 When I surrendered my life to Christ, I began an incredible journey with Him.
 It hasn't always been easy, and I have most certainly stumbled more than once.
 There were even times that I wanted to give up.
 Do you know what has kept me on track all these years?
 God's Word, that's what.
-Every time that I wandered astray, it was the Word of God that convicted my heart and got me back on my journey to find.....Him.
-You see God wants to INSTRUCT us with His Word, just like He instructed those Magi.
+Every time that I wandered astray, it was the Word of God that convicted my heart and got me back on my journey to find Him.
+You see God wants to instruct us with His Word, just like He instructed those Magi.
 Just listen to this wonderful verse:

-"I will instruct you and teach you the way you should go: I will counsel you with my loving eye on you."
+"I will instruct you and show you the way to go; with my eye on you, I will give counsel."